-A typical Skin Lesion Removal treatment is usually done at a surgeon’s clinic and the procedure doesn’t involve many complexities.
-It is a fairly quick procedure that doesn’t require a night stay at the hospital, and most patients are able to return to their routine activities within a day or two.
-The type of technique used, however, depends on the type, size and location of the skin lesion.
+A typical Skin Lesion Removal treatment is usually done at a surgeon’s clinic, and the procedure doesn’t involve many complexities.
+It is a fairly quick procedure that doesn’t require a night stay at the hospital, and most patients can return to their routine activities within a day or two.
+The choice of technique for lesion removal depends on factors such as the lesion’s type, size, location, and depth.

-Usually, this treatment is carried out through one of the following techniques:
+Usually, the skin lesion removal treatment is carried out through one of the following techniques:

-- Shave Excision – This technique is used for lesions that rise above the skin surface, such as moles or skin tags, and involves carefully shaving off the lesion.
-A surgeon typically uses a small blade to remove the outermost layers of the skin till the lesion is removed completely.
-Usually, the procedure doesn’t require any stitches and only medicine is applied on top of the wound to prevent any bleeding.
+Shave Excision – This technique is typically used for lesions that protrude above the skin surface, such as moles or skin tags, and involves carefully shaving off the lesion.
+A surgeon typically uses a small blade to remove the outermost layers of the skin until the lesion is obliterated.
+Usually, the procedure doesn’t require any stitches, and only medicine is applied on top of the wound to prevent any bleeding.

-- Scissor Excision – This technique works much like shave excision, however, the surgeon instead of shaving, uses a pair of scissors to remove the lesion instead of shaving.
-He will cut the lesion at the base by grabbing it with forceps and slightly pull up, and then cut then lesion at the base.
-Any remaining part of the lesion then may be scrapped off using a curette.
-This procedure too, doesn’t usually require stitches.
+Scissor Excision – It works much like shave excision.
+However, the surgeon uses a pair of scissors to remove the lesion instead of shaving.
+He will cut the lesion at the base by grabbing it with forceps and slightly pulling it up.
+If any part of the lesion remains, it may be carefully removed using a curette to ensure complete excision.
+This procedure, too, doesn’t require any stitches.

-- Cryotherapy (Freezing) – This technique usually lasts only a minute during which a medical professional applies a special solution (usually liquid nitrogen or argon gas) onto the skin lesion, using a cotton swab.
+Cryotherapy (Freezing) – In this technique, a medical professional applies a freezing agent, typically liquid nitrogen, to the skin lesion.
 This causes ice crystals to form in the lesion, breaking up the lesion tissue cells.
 Following cryotherapy, the treated area typically forms a blister.
 Over time, the lesion and the blister will peel away, though healing times can vary.

 During your consultation sessions, you need to inform your doctor about your medical history.
-You will need to tell him if you have any allergies or bleeding problems and discuss any medications you’re already taking.
-The surgeon will then give you a list of instructions for you to follow, which will usually include the following.
+You need to tell him if you have any allergies or bleeding problems and discuss the medications you’re already taking.
+The surgeon will then give you a list of instructions to follow before you undergo skin lesion removal.
+These instructions include;

 - Take all prescribed medications regularly.